-- Generalist vs Specialist
+- Comparing Generalist vs Specialist

-- Generalist to Specialist to Generalist
+- From Generalist to Specialist and Back Again

-- Lessons for Being Both
+- Key Takeaways for Being Both a Generalist and a Specialist

 A common saying to describe the differences between a specialist and a generalist is “a jack of all trades is a master of none”.
 While it’s accurate to boil the differences down this way, the phrase is typically used in a pejorative way.